PepeuFBV/Kontacts/README.md

 # Kontacts application

-This is a simple application that allows you to manage your contacts; you can save a name, picture, phone number and email.
-You can add, edit and delete contacts.
+This is a simple application written in the Kotlin language that allows you to manage your contacts in which you can save a name, picture, phone number and email.
+You can also add, edit and delete contacts.

 ## Technologies used